pags/fields.js/README.md

 * Dojo (tested against v1.8)
 * Dijit

-This module is a Dijit widget, and as such all associated Dojo and Dijit core dependencies are required.

 Also be sure to include the "fields.css" stylesheet.

 # Usage

-Simply require this module and apply to any DOM node as you would any standard Dijit widget, for example:
+Simply require this module and apply to any DOM node as you would with a standard Dijit widget, for example:

 <pre>
 require(["FieldsJs/Fields"], function(FieldsJsForm) {